Online Learning

 As textile mills and factories started producing finer fabric at a lower cost, weavers focused on custom work such as making rugs and coverlets.
 A weaver would offer cash for good clean rags of linen or cotton to be used to make rag rugs (pictured above).

-The Weaver’s Shop at Black Creek Pioneer Village has a Barn loom for simple items like rag rugs, and a Flying shuttle loom to make more decorative items like patterned overshot blankets.
+The Weaver’s Shop at The Village at Black Creek has a Barn loom for simple items like rag rugs, and a Flying shuttle loom to make more decorative items like patterned overshot blankets.

 FUN FACT: The 1851 census indicates that many Scottish immigrants made their living as professional weavers.